SkynetLabs/skynet-js/README.md

 ### Using SkynetClient

-Client implements all the standalone functions as methods with bound `portalUrl` so you don't need to repeat it every time.

 `portalUrl` (string) - Optional portal url.
 If not specified, will try to use the current portal that the sky app is running inside of.

 ```javascript